multiversx/mx-chain-rosetta/README.md

 #### `config.toml`
 ```
+...
 [StoragePruning]
     AccountsTrieCleanOldEpochsData = false
     NumEpochsToKeep = 128 # a desired history length
+...
 [StateTriesConfig]
     AccountsStatePruningEnabled = false
+...
 [DbLookupExtensions]
     Enabled = true
+...
 ```

 The **source** database (e.g. located in `./import-db/db`) should normally be a recent node database including epoch `N`, while the **destination** database (e.g. located in `./db`) should contain epoch `N - NumEpochsToKeep - 1` with an intact `AccountsTries` (i.e. not removed due to the default `NumEpochsToKeep = 3` and `AccountsTrieCleanOldEpochsData = true`).

 ### Download archives

+_**Note:** the information in this section is preliminary and subject to change.
+It is expected to stabilize ~4 weeks after the release of [elrond-go v1.3.37](https://github.com/ElrondNetwork/elrond-go/releases/tag/v1.3.37)._

-An archive supporting historical lookup is available to download **on demand**, from a cloud-based, S3-compatible storage.
+An archive supporting historical lookup is available to download [on request](https://t.me/ElrondDevelopers), from a cloud-based, S3-compatible storage.

 The archive consists of:
  - Individual files per _epoch_: `Epoch_*.tar`